 A more detailed picture of the running conditions for the crystals of the electromagnetic calorimeter can be obtained by looking at the hit multiplicities, the number of hits in a specified time window with energies above some threshold.
 Figure 5.1.2.4 shows the multiplicity for crystals in row 1 and a time window of 32 ns, with a threshold of 10 MeV (left) and a threshold of 100 MeV (right).
 The y-axis indicates the number of hits in an event with the specified time window, and the color indicates the percentage of the events where the crystal had that many hits, thus a sum over a column of the histogram adds up to 100%.
-One can see that for a threshold of 10 MeV and a time window of 32 ns, crystals number 3 and 4 have 2 hits per event for 30% of the time, and 3 hits for as many as 15% of the events.
+One can see that for a threshold of 10 MeV and a time window of 32 ns, crystals number 2, 3 and 4 have 2 hits per event for 30% of the time.
 When the threshold is raised to 100 MeV, the number of events with 2 hits is reduced to fewer than 20%.
 A plot of the projection on to the y-axis for crystal 4 is shown in Figure 5.1.2.5 (light blue line.)
 This figure illustrates how reducing the time window reduces the multiplicity on the crystal, exactly as expected.
 At a threshold of 100 MeV and time integration windows shorter than 16 ns, the multiplicities on the hottest crystal are reasonable, less than 5% of the events.

 Figure 5.1.2.5.
-Projection onto the y-axis of the multiplicities of figure 5 for crystal number 4 (light blue), and similar projections for shorter time windows.
+Projection onto the y-axis of the multiplicities of figure 5 for crystal number 3 (violet), and similar projections for shorter time windows.